RakhithJK/hackerschoice-kb-wiki/Web-Console.md

 ![image](https://user-images.githubusercontent.com/9881407/187093682-835a8015-c40b-4598-9c21-7ef311b47e79.png)

-> Yes, I'm squating GitHub to store the images :metal:

 To open the console, simply hit the `[F12]` key.
 It should work on every platforms and every browsers.
 You can also use `[Ctrl + Shift + I]` to open the web console.

 ## Best tabs to know